‘Not a Good Idea:' Experts Concerned About Pope Trip to Iraq

 “It’s a perfect storm for generating lots of cases which you won’t be able to deal with,” he said.

-Organizers promise to enforce mask mandates, social distancing and limitations on participation in papal events, with the possibility of increased testing sites, two Iraqi government officials said.
+Organizers promise to enforce mask mandates, social distancing and crowd limits, as well as the possibility of increased testing sites, two Iraqi government officials said.

 The health care protocols are “critical but can be managed," one government official told The Associated Press, speaking on condition of anonymity.

-But the Iraqis who will be gathering in the north, center and south of the country to attend Francis’ indoor and outdoor Masses, hear his speeches, participate in his prayer meetings and organize the logistics of a complicated trip, are not.
+But the Iraqis gathering in the north, center and south of the country to attend Francis’ indoor and outdoor Masses, hear his speeches and participate in his prayer meetings are not vaccinated.

 And that, scientists say, is the problem.